genderkit/genderkit/_articles/progesterone.md

 Progestins (in particular, medroxyprogesterone or norethisterone) can be used to suppress menstruation {% cite seal:2007 -l 182 %}, though this can result in low bone density (osteoporosis) {% cite scholes2002injectable %}.
 More recently, [GnRH agonists]({{ site.baseurl }}{% link _articles/gnrh-agonists.md %}) have also been used for this purpose {% cite seal2016review -l 15 %}.

 Sometimes when [oestrogen]({{ site.baseurl }}{% link _articles/oestrogen.md %}) is used to encourage breast growth, progesterone is also used, as some people have claimed that it affects breast size or shape.
-There is currently no clear evidence whether this is helpful {% cite wierckx2014clinical %}.
-Some endocrinologists have also suggested that use of progesterone may lead to an increased risk of breast cancer {% cite seal:2007 -l 174 %}, while others maintain that this risk is minimal or may not exist, though they may be negative effects on mood for some people {% cite deutsch2016guidelines -l 29 %}.
+There is currently no clear evidence whether this is helpful {% cite wierckx2014clinical %}, and NHS and private gender clinics in the UK do not normally prescribe progesterone for these purposes.

+Some endocrinologists have also suggested that use of progesterone may lead to an increased risk of breast cancer {% cite seal:2007 -l 174 %}, while others maintain that this risk is minimal or may not exist {% cite deutsch2016guidelines -l 29 %}.

 ### References